-We can hence again use a multiplier set similar to the one in \eqref{RS::eq::multiplier_set_for_int} which is closely related to the set of D-G scalings and employ our analysis and design results.
-For the synthesis of a gain-scheduling controller we make us of Theorem \ref{RS::theo::gs}; note that for D-G scalings it is possible to use the scheduling function $S(\Del) = \Del = \mathrm{id}(\Del)$.
+We can hence use a set of multipliers similar to the one in \eqref{RS::eq::multiplier_set_for_int} (closely related to D-G scalings) and employ our analysis and design results.
+For the synthesis of a gain-scheduling controller, we make use of Theorem \ref{RS::theo::gs}; note that for D-G scalings it is possible to use the scheduling function $S(\Del) = \Del = \mathrm{id}(\Del)$.

-Applying Theorem \ref{RS::theo::gs} yields an upper bound on the optimal closed-loop energy gain of $\ga_{\mathrm{gs}} = 2.23$ and Fig. \ref{RS::fig::BodeGS} illustrates Bode plots of the corresponding closed-loop system with the resulting gain-scheduling controller for frozen values of $\Delta$.
-Finally, simulations of the nonlinear closed-loop systems are given in Fig. \ref{RS::fig::MISGS}.
-Here, we consider trajectories for several (almost randomly chosen) Mach numbers
+Applying Theorem \ref{RS::theo::gs} yields an upper bound on the optimal closed-loop energy gain of $\ga_{\mathrm{gs}} = 2.23$ and the upper row of Fig.~\ref{RS::fig::BodeGS} depicts the Bode magnitude plots of the corresponding closed-loop system with the resulting gain-scheduling controller for frozen values of $\Delta$.
+Finally, time-domain simulations of the nonlinear closed-loop systems are given in the first two rows of Fig.~\ref{RS::fig::MISGS}.
+Here, we consider trajectories for several (almost arbitrarily chosen) Mach numbers

 and we let both disturbances $d_1$ and $d_2$ be zero.
-We observe that the specifications are met for most of those Mach numbers apart from the constraint on the tail fin deflection rate, which is not well-captured by $H_\infty$ criteria.
+We observe that the specifications are met for most of those Mach numbers apart from the constraint on the tail fin deflection rate, which is not well-captured by $H_\infty$-criteria.
 Of course, the performance of the designed controller can be improved by readjusting the weights, but this is not our intention at this point.